-Black swans are common, with the highest number of swans recorded in January 2010 (193 birds, with 110 birds in control survey areas and 83 birds in treatment survey areas).
+Black swan are common, with the highest number recorded in January 2010: 193 birds, with 110 birds in control survey areas and 83 birds in treatment survey areas.
 Black swans have been found scattered throughout the study area, with birds having been recorded from all survey areas at least once during this study.
-Black swans appear to congregate in the largest areas of open water (e.g. Treatment 1 and Control 4).
-In the pre-treatment and treatment survey areas, means of 14.3, 29.6, 16.5, 27.4, and 34.3, and 29.3 black swans were recorded in 2005-2006, 2006-2007, 2007-2008, 2008-2009, 2009-2010, and 2010-11 respectively.
-This indicates that numbers are fluctuating more between years, rather than any long-term trend.
+Black swan appear to congregate in the largest areas of open water (e.g. Treatment 1 and Control 4).
+Results to date indicate that numbers of black swans fluctuate between years, rather than showing any long-term trend.